-Some motorists continue onto the Foothills Parkway, a motor route through eastern Tennessee that currently connects US 129 and US 321.
+Some motorists continue onto the Foothills Parkway, a motor route through eastern Tennessee that connects US 129 and US 321.
 Nearby you’ll find the 43-mile Cherohala Skyway which may not be as thrilling, but offers more sightseeing, between Robbinsville, North Carolina and Tellico Plains, Tennessee.
 The skyway passes through the Nantahala and Cherokee National Forests.
 And The Diamondback route, NC 226A, twists its way from Marion, North Carolina to Switzerland Inn, on the edge of Mitchell County, North Carolina.

 Not to be outdone, Virginia offers their own Dragon routes: The Claw of the Dragon includes loops of varying lengths, some traversing portions of the Blue Ridge Parkway, in the Galax, Marion, and Wytheville areas of Virginia.
 The routes can be combined to form a 237.1-mile loop that offers challenging curves and thrilling elevation changes.
 The Back of the Dragon (a subset of the Claw of the Dragon) connects Tazewell and Marion, Virginia via a curvy 30-mile ride on VA 16.
 Appalachian Backroads has vetted over 1,500 miles of roadways and offers route maps that are rated by technical difficulty.
 See virginia.org for anything you might want to know about travel in Virginia, including scenic roads to travel.

 There’s also a Meadows of Dan loop beginning in Fancy Gap and multiple loops comprising the 268-miles of The Jagged Edge.
 Here, you’ll explore some of the curviest and most picturesque roads in the southeast, following the Blue Ridge Parkway from near Fancy Gap all the way to Roanoke on any one of the eight loops.
 One run even navigates 12 separate mountains!
 From Swain County, North Carolina to Franklin County, Virginia and beyond, the entire region is filled with roads and routes just waiting to be explored.
 To assist in your planning, we also have some road trip itineraries designed for motorcycle riders and other travel enthusiasts.